 The following tutorials are acceptable substitutes for CORE: the original TCPS tutorial, the CHRPP (Course in Human Research Participant Protection) tutorial.

 The title given in the application form must correspond to the title on the consent form.
 If the study is supported by research grant or contract funding that is being administered by the University or one of the teaching hospitals, the title should also correspond to the title on the grant or contract.
 If the research project is supported by multiple grants with different titles, the ethics application should include the additional titles and the name of the corresponding granting agency.

-Important note: instructors submitting class-based projects should ensure the primary title and the nickname of your project is "Class project" so that it can be appropriately identified in RISe.
+Important note: instructors submitting Course-based projects should ensure the primary title and nickname of the project is "Course project" so that it can be appropriately identified in RISe.

 For Family Practice Residency projects, include "Family Practice Project" in the first part of the nickname.